boredazfcuk/docker-icloudpd/README.md

 **--DisableDebugging**
 This command line option will edit the config file so that debugging is disabled.
 This will automatically be picked up the next time a synchronisation takes place.
 There should be no need to restart the container

+**--ListLibraries**
+This command line option will list the shared libraries that are available for synchronisation.
+To run the script inside the currently running container, issue this command (assuming the container name is 'icloudpd'):
+`docker exec -it icloudpd sync-icloud.sh --ListLibraries`

 ## HEALTH CHECK